malyala/My-Online-Workspace/README.md

 ##About Me
 I am currently a Sophmore at [Haverford College](https://www.haverford.edu/ "Haverford College").
-I am considering being computer science major.
+I am considering being a computer science major.

 I've been to a few hackathons and plan on going on many, many more.
 I am familiar with Python and C and am currently learning C++, Clojure and Scheme.